livebook-dev/maplibre/README.md

 ### Inside Livebook

-You most likely want to use Maplibre in [Livebook](https://github.com/livebook-dev/livebook), in which case you can call `Mix.install/2`:
+You most likely want to use MapLibre in [Livebook](https://github.com/livebook-dev/livebook), in which case you can call `Mix.install/2`:

 ```elixir